cybercog/laravel-eloquent-flag/README.md

 And then include the service provider within `app/config/app.php`.

 *// Service provider not using yet.
+This step not mandatory.
 Will be used to boot console commands in future.*

 ```php
 'providers' => [